You may not have thought of having a first aid kit for your dog…

 7. PET CARRIER:

-You must also keep a pet carrier in your first aid kit.
-In case your dog hurts his arm or finds it hard to walk due to some injury or burn, a pet carrier would act as a lifesaver for your dog and you both.
+You must also keep a pet carrier along with your first aid kit, in case your dog hurts his leg or finds it hard to walk due to some injury or burn.
+A pet carrier could be a lifesaver in such a situation for your dog and you both.

 This post was written by Beth Martel.